Central Saint Martins students create fashion for the soccer field - WWD | ExBulletin

 Students at Central Saint Martins in London were challenged last fall to reinvent the future of Chelsea Football Club uniforms, and even fan clothing, taking inspiration from cultural and technological changes.

-Students were asked to focus on the last ten minutes of a football match as part of a project sponsored by Three UK, the mobile company, Chelsea FC and CSM.
+Students were asked to focus on the last 10 minutes of a football match in a project sponsored by Three UK, the mobile company, Chelsea FC and CSM.

 Over 80 students have worked on the CSM’s Fashion Promotion and Communication and Fashion Promotion courses, creating looks meant to engage future generations of football fans around the world and challenge stereotypes. or cultural issues.